ElectronSpark/cn8001-project/Install GKE and Deploy a Sample App.md

-# Install Google Kubernetes Engine
+# Install GKE and Deploy a Sample App

 Google Kubernetes Engine (GKE) is a managed [Kubernetes](https://kubernetes.io/) service that you can use to deploy and operate containerized applications at scale using Google's infrastructure.